choria-io/vagrant-demo/environments/production/modules/augeasproviders_core/docs/development.md

     )

+##### Array value as string

+When you wish to expose your attribute as an array and Augeas stores it as a string, you can use the `:array` type combined with the `:split_by`
+parameter:

+    attr_aug_access(:foo,
+      :type     => :array,
+      :split_by => ','
+    )

+will get the value of the `foo` subnode in the Augeas tree and split it on commas to return an array of values.
+Commas will again be used to join values when writing them to the tree.

 ##### Array value

 Augeas has two ways of representing array values in its trees, using either fix labels or sequential entries (see [this page](http://www.redhat.com/archives/augeas-devel/2011-February/msg00053.html) for an explanation of why both of them exist).